Resources for Students

 All students in Year 10 will undertake a work shadow day which involves accompanying a relative or close family friend to their place of work.
 The aim of this is to allow you to experience the world of work and to investigate the links between school and your future career plans.
 This day will be really useful in helping you to develop both practical and social skills.

 All Year 12 students will complete a week’s work experience during the summer term.
 This ideally should be linked to either career goals or potential university subjects to help ensure that it is valuable and relevant.

 Choosing Option Subjects

 GCSE options are chosen in the spring term of Year 8.
-The school will provide you with plenty of support to help you make your choices, but it is important that you start to research some of the subjects and careers that you are interested in pursuing.
-Al students will have a 1-2-1 meeting with a member of SLT to finalise their option choices and at any point may arrange a careers interview with Miss Crossley.
+The school will provide you with plenty of support to help you make your choices, but it is important that you start to research the subjects and careers that you are interested in pursuing.
+All students will have a 1-2-1 meeting with a member of the Senior Leadership Team (SLT) to finalise their option choices and may also arrange a careers interview with our careers advisor.

-A-Level and Btec Courses must be applied for by the January of Year 11.
+A-Level and BTEC Courses must be applied for by the published date in January of Year 11.
 The application form is available on the website and must be completed and submitted by the deadline.
-Again there will be plenty of help and support available and all students will have a 1-2-1 interview in the Autumn term with Miss Crossley prior to making these choices.
+Again there will be plenty of help and support available and all students will be able to have a 1-2-1 interview with the careers advisor prior to making these choices.